 Feed your soul with live music and theatre and take in the sights of design and architecture like no other city, then rejuvenate in a luxury spa and relax in a posh hotel.
 In between bites, Toronto offers a wealth of parks, music festivals and family-friendly activities.
 Once you’ve experienced Toronto you’ll keep coming back for more.

-For those looking for the quintessential Toronto experience, we recommend a trip up the CN Tower followed by lunch at 360 Restaurant – where the menus are themed after the cities coolest neighborhoods.
-If keeping your feet on solid ground is more your style, head to Le Select Bistro near by for classic French dishes or Marben for local riffs on traditional English fare.
-Follow it up with oysters, champagne and cocktails at the not-so-secret bar Cloak.
+For those looking for the quintessential Toronto experience, we recommend a trip up the CN Tower followed by lunch at 360 Restaurant.
+If keeping your feet on solid ground is more your style, head to Marben for local riffs on traditional English fare.
+Follow it up with oysters, champagne and cocktails at their not-so-secret speakeasy, The Cloak Bar.

 If you’re looking to get off the beaten path, spend your afternoon popping into vintage stalls (and taco shops!) in Kensington Market before heading west for dinner.
 The Ossington Strip is packed wall to wall with great restaurants, while Parkdale is the place to be for roti, street-style food and some of the best vegan in the city.